Use our handy web questionnaire to find out which course is most suitable for your skills and experience.

 What can I expect?

-The open water dives, are conducted over a weekend.
-You will complete four dives in total (two each day).
-On these dives you will apply the skills learnt in the swimming pool, as well as experiencing an exciting dive site and completing your first ‘real’ dives!
-The drysuit upgrade will require 5 dives.
+- This will be followed by four open water dives at Vobster Quay On these dives you will apply the skills learnt in the swimming pool, as well as experiencing an exciting dive site and completing your first ‘real’ dives!

 It is our aim that on completion of the course you will feel confident diving with any PADI Dive Centre anywhere in the world.

 As an alternative, you may wish to take the PADI Open Water Referral course.
-This involves completing three evenings or three weekend sessions with the Oxford Dive Centre (as detailed above).
+This involves completing one evening and one weekend with the Oxford Dive Centre (as detailed above).
 You can then complete your four Open Water dives with any other PADI Dive Centre in order to gain your certification.
 This is a popular option if you wish to learn to dive whilst on holiday, but would rather not spend your valuable holiday time in a classroom!